 Gardone Riviera

-For those who like to hike on the trails and explore the more remote areas there I would suggest a few more days on the lake.
-The best hike in the area would be on Monte Baldo which overshadows the entire eastern shore.
-There are several main trail systems that pass by the northern area of the lake or you could create or own custom plan.
+For those who wish to hike on the trails and explore the more remote areas I would suggest a few more days on the lake.
+The best hike in the area would be on Monte Baldo, which overshadows the entire eastern shore.
+There are several main trail systems that pass by the northern area of the lake, or you could create your own custom plan.

-Over the years we have walked in many area's and one of the best early season treks has been walking the spine of Monte Baldo.
-This is a 3 to 5 day hike on moderate terrian and offers some spectacule views, mountain floria, and just quite relaxing atomsphere to enjoy nature.
-The hike can be reached by taking the ferry to Garda or Torri del Benaco then transfering up or walking up to Prada.
+Over the years we have walked in many areas, and one of the best early season treks has been walking the spine of Monte Baldo.
+This is a 3 to 5 day hike on moderate terrain and offers some spectacular views, beautiful mountain flora, and a quiet and relaxing atmosphere to enjoy nature.
+The hike can be reached by taking the ferry to Garda or Torri del Benaco, then transfering up - or walking up - to Prada.
 From there you will have about 4 to 6 hour days (suggested) as you work your way toward Nago.
 Along the way you will pass Cima Costabella, Punta Telegrafo, Monte Baldo, and Cima Altissimo.
 The lodging will be in mountain huts and simple hotels.

-TRAVEL TIP: This hike passes the Malcesine cable car so you could either shorten the length or take an extra day to descend do for day on the lake and a refit.
+TRAVEL TIP : This hike passes the Malcesine cable car so you could either shorten the length or take an extra day to descend on the lake and refit.

 Monte Baldo Ring - This hike starts in Avio and you do not have to navigate on the lake.
-A 4 day loop that also passes the Malcesine cable car giving you an option to descend to the lake.
+It is a 4 day loop that also passes the Malcesine cable car, giving you an option to descend to the lake.

-Treking around Riva del Garda - If you base yourself in Riva there are several good loop routes outside the town.
-You could spend 3 to 4 days doing these loops with varied difficulty.
-There is also a couple of nice via Ferrate if you wanted something more exciting.
+Trekking around Riva del Garda - If you base yourself in Riva there are several good loop routes outside the town.
+You could spend 3 to 4 days doing these itineraries with varied difficulty.
+There is also a couple of nice vie ferrate if you look for something more exciting.

-For anyone wanting to do water sports I suggest you making you base yourself in one location and spend a few days there.
+For anyone wanting to do water sports I suggest you make your base yourself in one location and spend a few days there.

-Windsurfing or Kitesurfing - The best place for these activities is Torbole on the northern part of the lake.
-Over the year more areas have been established but this considered the place to go.
+Windsurfing or Kitesurfing - The best place for these activities is Torbole, on the northern part of the lake.
+Over the years more areas have been established but this considered the place to go.

 Sailing - You can rent a small sail boat and explore the lake but you do need to have the appropiate license and proof of experience.
-The sailing is best in the middle area of the lake but it is a bit more techniqual so you need good skills.
-The southern part can be dead for parts of the day and the northern area to much wind.
+Sailing is best in the middle area of the lake but it is a bit more technical so you need good skills.
+The southern part of the lake can be dead for parts of the day, while in the northern area can be too much wind.

-Rockclimbing - There are many climbing site around lake Garda but you need a car to really explore.
-If you are a climber I would suggest the top 4 towns to visit as you make your way up the lake.
+Rockclimbing - There are many climbing sites around lake Garda but you need a car to really be able to explore.
+If you are a climber, I would suggest the top 4 towns to visit as you make your way up the lake.
 Then when you get to Riva del Garda take a transfer to Arco.
-There you can stay and you are in the mecca of Italian Climbing.
+You can stay there, as it puts you in the mecca of Italian Climbing.

-Road Bike Touring - I do not suggest you road biking around the lake or on the lake unless it is off season or unless you are comfortable with your bike skills.
-From April to October the traffic can by harsh.
+Road Bike Touring - I do not suggest you road biking around the lake or on the lake unless it is off season, or unless you are comfortable with your bike skills.
+From April to October the traffic can be harsh.
 There are sections of the lake with bike paths but they are full of beach walkers and tourist.
-The roads are the safest but the road from Limone to Riva is several tunnels.
-However, there are a few nice climbs and you can stay at a section of the lake and ride loop routes always from the best area would be Riva or Torbole on the north.
-Garda or Laszie on the south east, and Salo on the south west.
+The roads are the safe but the road from Limone to Riva is several tunnels.
+However, there are a few nice climbs, and you can stay at a section of the lake and ride loop routes.
+The best areas would be Riva or Torbole on the north, Garda or Lazise on the south east, and Salo` on the south west.

-Mountain Bike - Plenty of trail and downhill all around the northern end of the lake.
-A very popular place and it easy to find bike rental, service, and shuttles in Torbole and Riva.
-Also just north of the lake at Arco there are several mountain bike area.
+Mountain Bike - There are plenty of trails and downhill all around the northern end of the lake.
+Torbole and Riva are very popular places, and it easy to find bike rental, service, and shuttles.
+Also just north of the lake, at Arco, there are several mountain bike areas.

-So as you plan your Italian Adventure we hope this quick guide can get you started.
+As you plan your Italian Adventure we hope this quick guide can get you started.
 If you need assistance or want some suggestions drop us a line.
-However, Lake Garda is an excellent visit if you plan and know where to go.
-Combining a few days here with Venice, Bologna, and Florence can be a great 7 to 12 day visit.
-Travel should be about your time, interest, and budget and thats what we specialize in helping you do.
+However, Lake Garda is an excellent visit if you plan well and know where to go.
+Combining a few days here with Venice, Bologna, and Florence can be a great 7 to 12 days visit.
+Travel should be about your time, interest, and budget and that's what we specialize in helping you do.

-Italy is one of the most diverse places in the world to visit but there is more to the country then Venice, Florence, Roma, Cinque Terre and a couple of other top attractions.
-If you plan you days well and understand how to move around within the country you can a great cost effective vacation full of activity, history, culture, and great food and wine.
+Italy is one of the most diverse places in the world to visit, but there is more to the country then Venice, Florence, Rome, Cinque Terre, and a couple of other top attractions.
+If you plan your days well and understand how to move around within the country you can a great cost effective vacation full of activity, history, culture, and great food and wine.
 Contact us to get the insights to travel in Italy.
 We offer: